top of page

 What Contributes to Acute Low Back Pain?

-• Sudden overload of spinal joints
+• Sudden overload of the lumbar spine

 • Protective muscle spasm

-• Core deconditioning
+• Core deconditioning or poor trunk control

 • Previous unresolved back injuries